AntociM/budgy/README.md

 # Budgy

-Budgy is an interactive front-end website for tracking user's financial data.
-By default it loads some test data in order to demonstrate the website capabilities.
-This website is intended to be connected to a database, which stores the information for multiple users.
+Budgy is an interactive front-end website for tracking users' financial data.
+By default, it loads some test data to demonstrate the website's capabilities.
+This website is intended to be connected to a database that stores multiple users' information.
 ![](assets/images/responsive.jpg)

 # Table of content